 - Assist the President in such capacity as needed or directed;

-- Procure timely and informative programs for the membership with prior approval of the Executive Board and shall not schedule any events into the successors term other than the January workshop, without a majority vote by the general membership.
+- Procure timely and informative programs for the membership with prior approval of the Board and shall not schedule any events into the successor’s term other than the January workshop, without a majority vote by the general membership;

 - The Secretary shall:

-- Take and record accurate minutes of regular, special, and Executive Board meetings and present them at the following meeting.
+- Take and record accurate minutes of regular, special, and Board meetings and present them at the following meeting.
 She/he shall be responsible for picking up the mail from the P.O.
 Box monthly and reporting the content at the general meeting.